Grand Slam Clubs

 - Five species in a day = Fantasy Slam

 The IGFA differentiates Slam & Trophy Clubs caught on fly tackle versus those caught on conventional gear.
 To be eligible for a fly tackle Slam, all of the species must be caught on fly tackle according to IGFA Rules and the class tippet must be 20-pounds or less in breaking strength.
 Fly and conventional tackle Slam Club members are displayed in the World Record Game Fishes book each year.

 How to Apply:

 - Download the application.

-- Fill out the application in its entirety and have it notarized by an authorized agency or individual.
+- Fill out the application in its entirety.

 - Submit completed application and photos of the catches to: